tamagui/tamagui/next.md

   - AnimatePresence remove the old style variants in favor of custom
   - disableInjectCSS should maybe just be automated better or defaulted on
   - run over components and review for removing some assumptions about `size`

 ---

+v3

+- plugins
+- zero runtime mode
+  - all functional styles pre-generate the styles across the possible tokens (if :number it uses SizeTokens, probably have to disallow string and '...' types but could have a way to define the values at build-time)

+---